Tuesday, April 27, 2010

 "You teach at an American university, isn't that correct?" he continues relentlessly.

-"Yes, but Portland State didn't hire me as ..."
+"Yes, part time, but Portland State didn't hire me as ..."

 "And you write historical novels that require scholarly research.
 So, Peter ..."
 He looks triumphantly at me.
 "You're a scholar and an academic."